MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ### Creation of system workspaces

 System workspaces are created for this new functionality.
-Admins will be able to see the created workspaces in the Power BI Admin portal via the workspace tab.
+Admins are able to see the created workspaces in the Power BI Admin portal via the workspace tab.
 However, admins can't modify workspaces (delete, modify access) from within Power BI.
 Almost every Office user relies on OneDrive and SharePoint to share and collaborate on Office documents and files.
 In this new update, users can view and edit Power BI reports from within OneDrive and SharePoint without needing to download Power BI Desktop.